0x1eef/trip.rb/README.md

 In the previous example we saw how to filter events.
 The events specified by the `events:` keyword argument decide what events will be made available to `Trip#pause_when`.
 By default `Trip#pause_when` will pause the tracer on method call and return events from methods implemented in either C or Ruby.

-In the example, the logic for pausing the tracer is changed to pause when a new class or module is defined (or reopened) using the `class Name` or `module Name` syntax.
-Remember, as this code runs, the tracer is paused and resumed multiple times, and so are the class definitions.
+In the example, the logic for pausing the tracer is changed to pause when a new module / class is defined with the `module Name` or `class Name` syntax.
+Keep in mind - as this code runs, the tracer is paused and resumed multiple times, and so are the class definitions.

 ```ruby
 require "trip"